Best New England Antique Stores and Vintage Markets: A Local’s Guide from Vermont to Maine

 Located right along Route 1 in Wells, Maine, Anytime Antiques is a budget-friendly treasure trove with a wide variety of multi-vendor booths.
 From beautifully curated displays to more casual and affordable setups, it’s a great stop for both seasoned collectors and casual browsers alike.

 Inventory turns over frequently, so every visit feels like a fresh chance to discover something new.
-Just a heads-up—this shop is cash only, but there’s an ATM conveniently located across the street.
+Just a heads-up, this shop is cash only, but there’s an ATM conveniently located across the street.
 Whether you’re antiquing your way up the coast or spending the day in Wells, this vintage stop is definitely worth adding to your list.
 Get Directions

 Anytime Antiques on Route 1 in Wells, Maine.
+Best New England antique stores and vintage markets.

-Heading north on Route 1 in Wells, Maine, make a stop at Bo-Mar Hall Antiques and Collectibles—a spacious, multi-vendor antique mall just a few miles past Ogunquit.
+Heading north on Route 1 in Wells, Maine, make a stop at Bo-Mar Hall Antiques and Collectibles, a spacious, multi-vendor antique mall just a few miles past Ogunquit.
 This shop offers a wide mix of antiques, vintage items, and collectibles, with plenty of room to explore and discover.

-There’s ample parking, and when the weather’s nice, they often host a small outdoor flea market on the grounds—making it a fun and easy addition to your Maine Route 1 vintage shopping itinerary.
+There’s ample parking, and when the weather’s nice, they often host a small outdoor flea market on the grounds, making it a fun and easy addition to your Maine Route 1 vintage shopping itinerary.
 Get Directions

 Bo-Mar Hall Antiques & Collectibles / Wells, Maine a thrift shopping guide

-The shop isn’t open daily, so it’s a good idea to call ahead before visiting.
+The antique shop isn’t open daily, so it’s a good idea to call ahead before visiting.
 It’s located in a small shopping center with a few other fun spots to explore, making it a lovely addition to your Southern Maine vintage shopping itinerary.
 Get Directions

 Located in Wells, Maine, right next door to Breakaway Designs, Half Moon Vintage Market is a must-stop for fans of repurposed antiques, restyled vintage finds, and eclectic home decor.
 This vibrant multi-vendor market features more than 75 dealers, offering everything from upcycled furniture and salvaged decor to reimagined vintage pieces that bring fresh character into your space.
+Half Moon is definitely one of the best New England antique stores and vintage markets in this area.

 The overall aesthetic is creative and current, with goods that blend old-world charm and modern design sensibility.
 If you love trendy vintage home furnishings with a story behind them, this market delivers a mix you won’t want to miss.
 Get Directions